rabbitmq/rabbitmq-website/site/logging.md

 log.default.level = error
 </pre>

-The `none` level means that no messages will be logged.
+The `none` level means no logging.

-Levels can be configured separately for each output.
+Each output can use its own log level.
 If a message level number is higher than the output level, the message will not be logged.

-For example if no outputs are configured to log `debug` messages, even if the category level is set to `debug`, the debug messages will not be logged.
+For example, if no outputs are configured to log `debug` messages, even if the category level is set to `debug`, the debug messages will not be logged.